Corrections, discrepancies, and advice

 In addition, there is also a Supervisory Board that has been established to oversee and review the governance and non-regulated duties of the Trustee.
 The Board meets on a quarterly basis.

-The DIFC Supervisory Board is a statutory corporation established by the President of the DIFC that is designed to oversee the operation of the DIFC Employee Workplace Savings (DEWS) Plan.
+The DEWS Supervisory Board is a government body (established by Presidential Directive) that is designed to oversee the operation of the DIFC Employee Workplace Savings (DEWS) Plan.

 How do I enrol my company?

-- You will receive a confirmation email and will be required to complete the set-up tasks which are:
+- Once you have submitted your application and we have created your entity, your designated administrator will receive a confirmation email and will be required to complete the set-up tasks which are:

 - Bank details – provide the full bank details for where your contributions will originate from

-- UBO details* – provide us with the details of the individuals or entities that ultimately own your DIFC registered company
+- UBO details* (Ultimate Beneficial Owner) – provide us with the details of the individuals or entities that ultimately own your company

-- Your designated authorized signatory will also receive an email with a link to sign the Deed of Participation which is your company’s legal/contractual agreement with the Trustee to participate in DEWS.
+- Your designated authorised signatory will also receive an email with a link to sign the Deed of Participation which is your company’s legal/contractual agreement with the Trustee to participate in DEWS.
 This must be signed within 48 hours, or the link will expire, and you will have to reach out to us to re-issue this.
-If you wish to see a draft copy of the Deed of Participation before registration you will find this in the ‘Documents’ area of our website.

-- Please note that the Master Trustee (Equiom) may contact you post-registration requesting additional due diligence documentation – this is standard procedure, and we would kindly request that you provide your cooperation.
+- Please note that the Trustee (Equiom) and Administrator (ZWS) may contact you post-registration requesting additional due diligence documentation – this is standard procedure, and we would kindly request that you provide your cooperation.
 If you have any doubts as to the legitimacy of any emails received, please feel free to verify with us.

-- If you have more than one legal entity in the DIFC, you must complete the above steps for each company.
+- If you are responsible for more than one Government entity, you must complete the above steps for each company.

 We would encourage you to consult with your legal/compliance teams, so that you can submit this information accurately.
 You will need to know: